Who Pays Taxes?

 Now, you might think that a country as enamored with the pioneer spirit and the value of hard work would give money earned through labor a preferential tax rate.
 After all, if people are working hard for their money, don’t they deserve to keep more of it than someone who just sits on a beach all day while their investments increase in value?

-You might think so, but your values would be very different than the people who actually wrote our tax code, and especially the people who wrote last year’s Republican tax bill.
+You might think so, but your values would be very different than the people who actually wrote our tax code, and especially the people who wrote the new Republican tax bill.

 That’s the story of the tax bill.
 There’s no shortage of infuriating specifics, many of which we cover elsewhere on this website, but the fundamentals are clearly and deeply disturbing.
 Republicans gave a tax cut to corporations and the idle rich while setting up the rest of the country to deal with the fallout.
 They may say they care about the middle class, or the value of work, or tax fairness, but taxes are really about values, and their values are clear and on display here.